Zombie-Survival-2/Zombie-Survival-2/README.md

+**Zombie Survival 2 is no longer being developed as of March 1, 2021.**

 ![Zombie Survival 2](https://zombie-survival-2.github.io/images/logo.png)

 Zombie Survival 2 is a SourceMod plugin for Team Fortress 2 that features all-class action with multiple modes, inspired by the Left 4 Dead series.
 It comes with support for a wealth of official and custom maps available through JSON files, which any server owner can make themselves for other maps.
 Plugin contributors are listed in the [player manual](https://zombie-survival-2.github.io/index.html) accessible through the in-game MOTD.